ring9834/FoodDelivery_AzureServiceBus_EventGrid_EventHubs/README.md

 This is an bac-kend and Cloud services implementation with .Net9, C#, RESTful API alongside Azure Service Bus, Event Grid, Event Hubs, Azure Functions, Azure SingleR, Azure Notification Hub, and Azure Redis.

 ## Main Functions
-Customers can see their order status and the real-time location of delivery driver.
+:bulb: Customers can see their order status and the real-time location of delivery driver.

-Vendors can know new orders coming and get hints;
+:bulb: Vendors can know new orders coming and get hints;

-Delivery driver can be notified they are dispatched new orders automatically;
+:bulb: Delivery driver can be notified they are dispatched new orders automatically;

-Administrators can overlook all or part of delivery men of their real-time GPS location and delivery status as well as watching the real-time status of all or part of the vendors about their preparing foods for packadges.
+:bulb: Administrators can overlook all or part of delivery men of their real-time GPS location and delivery status as well as watching the real-time status of all or part of the vendors about their preparing foods for packadges.

 ## Logic Flow
 :sparkles: Customer places order → API writes to Cosmos DB → Publishes OrderCreated event;